Compromise of Nobles: Compromise

-In the petition the nobles, who presented themselves as loyal subjects of the king, asked him to suspend the Inquisition and the enforcement of the placards against heresy.
+In the petition, the nobles, who presented themselves as loyal subjects of the king, asked him to suspend the Inquisition and the enforcement of the placards against heresy.
 They also urged the convening of the States-General so that "better legislation" could be devised to address the matter.

 On the advice of the moderates in the Council, like Orange, the Regent replied to the petitioners that she would forward it to the king and that she would support its requests.
 Brederode handed over a supplementary petition on 8 April, in which the petitioners promised to keep the peace while the petition was being sent to Spain, a journey that could take weeks.
-He assumed that meanwhile the requested suspension of enforcement would be in effect.
+He assumed that meanwhile, the requested suspension of enforcement would be in effect.
 That evening the petitioners held a banquet at which they toasted the king and themselves as "beggars".
 Henceforth the Geuzen would be the name of their party.

 Aftermath

 The king took a long time to react to the petition, and when he finally did, he rejected its requests.
-Meanwhile a large number of Protestants had returned from exile, and other Protestants now dared come out into the open.
+Meanwhile, a large number of Protestants had returned from exile, and other Protestants now dared come out into the open.
 Large numbers of Protestants, especially Calvinists, started holding prayer meetings outside the walls of many cities.
 These open-air sermons by Calvinist preachers, though initially peaceful, caused much anxiety for the local and central authorities.
 In August 1566, in the depressed industrial area around Steenvoorde a rash of attacks on Catholic church property started, in which religious statuary was destroyed by irate Calvinists, for whom those statues contravened the Second Commandment against graven images.
 Soon this Beeldenstorm or Iconoclastic Fury engulfed the entire country.
-Though the central authorities eventually suppressed this insurrection, it led to the severe repression by the Duke of Alba that would precipitate the Dutch Revolt and Eighty Years' War.
+Though the central authorities eventually suppressed this insurrection, it led to severe repression by the Duke of Alba that would precipitate the Dutch Revolt and Eighty Years' War.